My toilet keeps clogging. Do I need to call a Plumber?

 Photo courtesy of Marco Verch

 Toilet Clogging Repeatedly?
-Here's What Your Need to Know
+Here's What You Need to Know

-If your toilet repeatedly clogs or backs up, it can be a messy source of frustration, for sure.
-Plus, if it clogs after a guest uses your commode, it can be embarrassing for you and your bathroom visitor.
+If your toilet repeatedly clogs or backs up, it can be a messy source of frustration.
+Plus, if it clogs after a guest uses your commode, it can be unpleasant for you and your bathroom visitor.
 Here are some tips to avoid toilet clogs and some advice about when your problem may require the attention of a licensed plumber.

 In general, clogging toilets are usually caused by one of three issues: